sagarpatil23192/docker_compose_demo/README.md

 		This will generate keywords.txt file with output result

-3. ONce testing is done stop all the containers using:
+3. Once testing is done stop all the containers using:

 docker-compose down